Modified Gravity and Cosmology: An Update by the CANTATA Network: Breaking scientific and geographic boundaries through the physics of gravitation during a societal plight

-We may be tempted to regard these two quandaries as astrophysical rather gravitational, nevertheless gravity is the dominant interaction on the scales of astrophysical interest.
-Hence, it is clear that these are times when a fluid dialogue between theory and experiment is very much needed.
-As Albert Einstein said: \begin{displayquote} {\it ``A theory is something nobody believes, except the person who made it.
-An experiment is something everybody believes, except the person who made it.''} \end{displayquote}
+We may be tempted to regard these two quandaries as astrophysical rather gravitational, but gravity is by all means the dominant interaction on the scales of astrophysical interest, which are revealing to us every day more exquisitely.
+For this reason, it is clear that these are times when a fluid dialogue between theory and experiment is very much needed.
+As Albert Einstein had it: \begin{displayquote} {\it ``A theory is something nobody believes, except the person who made it.
+An experiment is something everybody believes, except the person who made it.''} \end{displayquote} It may seem from the previous paragraphs that the routes to test the gravitational interaction are restricted to macroscopic realms where concentrations of mass and/or energy are very significant, but even though full characterizations of effects in some modified gravity scenarios are still lacking, our improved understanding (and in particular beyond Riemannian frameworks) tells us that microscopic experiments might bring surprises (see Chapter \ref{Delhom2chapter} by A. Delhom).
+Just keep in mind that: \begin{displayquote} {\it ``We often fail to notice things that we are not expecting.''} - Lisa Randall \end{displayquote}

-{\bf{Microscopic experiments on gravity --}} It may seem from the above that the routes to test the gravitational interaction are restricted to macroscopic realms where concentrations of mass and/or energy are very significant.
-However, even though full characterizations of effects in some modified gravity scenarios are still lacking, our improved understanding implies that microscopic experiments might bring surprises.
+Another possible summary from the preceding paragraphs is that the array of fundamental problems the community is involved is certainly quite vast, and hence I could have easily arranged a different set of questions to tackle rather than the pair up above (even without venturing into the quantum gravity dominion).
+Yet, in my personal view, the current wide spectrum of enigmas is nothing but a manifestation of our need to improve and extend the standard body of our knowledge in gravity.
+Fortunately, even though history tells us that early motivations to go beyond General Relativity were more intellectually motivated by Mathematics, it is Physics itself where such explorations find their roots at present (see Chapter \ref{Bohmerchapter} by C. Boehmer and references therein).
+Needless to say that a portion of our readership may benefit from the review chapter \ref{Mimosochapter} by J.P.
+Mimoso on basic aspects of General Relativity that acts as a kick-off to this volume.

-The current wide spectrum of enigmas is probably a manifestation of our need to improve and extend the standard body of our knowledge in gravity.
-Fortunately, even though history indicates that early motivations to proceed beyond General Relativity (GR) were more intellectually motivated by Mathematics, it is Physics itself where such explorations find their roots at present.
+One of the most tempting routes of modification of General Relativity (GR) has been the possibility that our spacetime has more than four dimensions, with the extra ones inaccessible to low-energy exploration methods (as explained in a much broader context in Chapter \ref{gravextradim} J.A.R.
+Cembranos).
+But it is well known that if we want to describe our macroscopic experience of the Universe in those scenarios, we have to roll up these extra dimensions.
+Such operation typically results in specific modifications of the gravitational Lagrangian, which can be found among the many covered in the huge assortment of possibilities discussed in the present manuscript (endorsed with their physical motivation, definitely).